If There Is a Reason to Study: Reception and influence

 The film's Chinese title "學習的理由(literal translation: reason to study)" has since then become a common term widely used in the education discourse in Taiwan even when the actual film was not being conversed.

+Based on this documentary and other ethnographic data not used in the film's final version, Yang continues to develop his research and present his findings internationally on the relations between/mechanisms underlying educational practices and systemic human struggles.